-The long awaited General Data Protection Regulation is now set to be implemented on the 25th May 2018 across the European Union.
-The GDPR shall replace the existing Data Protection Directive 95/46/EC which has been in place since 1995 and will have a significant impact for all organisations doing business in Ireland and the EU.
+The long-awaited General Data Protection Regulation is now set to be implemented on the 25th of May 2018 across the European Union.
+The GDPR shall replace the existing Data Protection Directive 95/46/EC which has been in place since 1995 and will have a significant impact on all organisations doing business in Ireland and the EU.
 The aim of the aforementioned Regulation is to harmonise data protection across Europe and to make businesses more accountable for data privacy compliance.
 The GDPR will apply to both data controllers and data processors.

 Some of the key changes introduced are as follows:-